Politburo of the Communist Party of the Soviet Union: Posts

 Serving in the Politburo was a part-time function, and members served concurrently in either the party, state, trade union, security or military administrations (or all of them concurrently).
-Until the 1950s, most members served in state positions, but this changed at the 20th Congress (held in 1956) when 47% percent of Politburo members served in the central party apparatus while another 47% served in the state administration.
+Until the 1950s, most members served in state positions, but this changed at the 20th Congress (held in 1956) when 47% of Politburo members served in the central party apparatus while another 47% served in the state administration.
 From the 20th Congress until the 28th Congress, the share of Politburo members serving in the central party apparatus increased, while those serving in the state administration declined.
 The majority of Politburo members had leading central posts; the highest share of republican officials serving in the Politburo came at the 22nd Congress (held in 1961) when 50 percent of members held offices at the republican-level.

 Security officials had historically had a low-profile on the Politburo.
-From 1953 until 1973, no officials representing the security sector served in the Politburo as full members; the last two being Lavrentiy Beria and Nikolay Ignatov.
+From 1953 until 1973, no officials representing the security sector served in the Politburo as full members; the last two being Lavrentiy Beria and Semyon Ignatiev.
 This tradition was put to an end with the elevation of Yuri Andropov, the KGB Chairman, to full membership (having served as a candidate member since 1967).
 Alexander Shelepin had served as KGB Chairman, but was elected to the Politburo through his work in the Komsomol, while Eduard Shevardnadze, who had served as the Georgian Minister of Internal Affairs until 1972, became a candidate member of the Politburo through his work as First Secretary of the Georgian Communist Party.
 Similarly in 1973, the Minister of Defense Andrei Grechko was appointed to the Politburo.
 However, unlike the security sector, the military sector had had representatives in the Politburo since the 8th Politburo (in 1919).
 Defense ministers who had served in the Politburo are Leon Trotsky, Mikhail Frunze, Kliment Voroshilov, Nikolai Bulganin, Georgy Zhukov and Dmitry Ustinov among others.
 Similarly, several leading Politburo officials had participated in either the Russian Revolution, the Russian Civil War or World War II.